#WomenInChocolate 2017 Year in Review

 In 2018 I hope to be able to switch to bean to bar couvertures exclusively.
 This way I can offer the best pralines and support chocolate makers who do craft work, and also create unique tastes and flavor profiles for my own products.
 Handcrafted chocolate is not shy, it has much more energy and character than the stock blends, and this matches extremely well with how I design my chocolates.
 Due to the way my confections look, it is much easier for me to put artisanal chocolate in the spotlight.
 It gives a great feeling both to me and to my customers that sustainable, well-made ingredients are used and there is a lot of research into picking the right flavors.
 In 2018 I am also looking forward to the development of vegan chocolate formulations, which is a very active field at the moment – the demand for vegan products is increasing and it is going to be an exciting challenge to offer bonbons that exceed the highest of expectations in both presentation and taste.

 The most important moment of 2017 for me personally was when we participated in the Expo Amazonica business event.
-It made me realize a few things: such as, selling vs. negotiating your product, just how large this industry is, and also how revered and appreciated San Martin chocolate is.
-As for our company, Mishky Cacao, it's a privilege to continue to participate in Peru's largest festivals and chocolate salons, e.g. Mistura.
-We are also deeply moved and inspired by the Peruvian and international visitors who come to see and tour our tiny factory.
-They love, appreciate, and value our work, and these are incredible reasons to push forward as an enterprise.
+It made me realize a few things: such as, selling vs. negotiating your product, just how large this industry is, and also how revered and appreciated chocolate is.
+It's been a privilege to continue to participate in Peru's largest festivals and chocolate salons, e.g. Mistura.
+They are people that love and appreciate what we do, and that gives us reason and hope to continue moving forward.

-1. ¿Cuáles han sido tus momentos o hitos más importantes del 2017 para ti / Mishky? ¿Qué
+1. ¿Cuáles han sido tus momentos o hitos más importantes del 2017 para ti? ¿Qué

 has aprendido de ellos o que te da gratitud?